Foxtrot (album): Side one

 "Get 'Em Out by Friday" is a song described as a "comic opera" that Gabriel described as "part social comment, part prophetic".
-It was partly inspired by Gabriel's own landlord problems he was having with his flat (apartment) on Campden Hill Road, and a television documentary he had seen about housing in the borough of Islington.
-Similar to "Harold the Barrel" and "The Fountain of Salmacis" from Nursery Cryme, the song features characters with Gabriel adopting a different vocal style for each one.
+The opening instrumental section consists of fragments from "The Movement", a never-recorded epic song dating back to when Anthony Phillips was in the group.
+The rest of the music was written by the group collectively and recorded without any lyrics or vocal parts; though Gabriel sometimes sang during writing sessions for the song, his vocals were drowned out by the other members due to the mediocre PA of the rehearsal room, according to Collins.
+During recording of the instrumental tracks, Scottish musician Donovan came into the studio and remarked that the part where Gabriel and Banks harmonize on flute and Mellotron-flute respectively sounded like endless rows of houses.
+The resulting lyrics were partly inspired by Gabriel's own landlord problems he was having with his apartment on Campden Hill Road, stories about notorious landlord Peter Rachman, and a television documentary he had seen about housing in the borough of Islington.
+Similar to "Harold the Barrel" and "The Fountain of Salmacis" from Nursery Cryme, the song features characters with Gabriel adopting a different vocal style for each one, but this time each character also has their own musical theme.
 The track features four characters: John Pebble, a business man of Styx Enterprises; Mark Hall (aka The Winkler), an employee of Styx who evicts tenants; Mrs. Barrow, a tenant of a house owned by Pebble; and Joe Ordinary, a customer in a pub.
 The song starts with Hall informing Mrs. Barrow that her property has been purchased and must be evicted, but she refuses to leave, leaving Pebble to raise her rent.
 Hall then offers Mrs. Barrow £400 to move to a new property in Harlow New Town, which she does, before Pebble raises her rent again.
 After an instrumental section, the date is 18 September 2012 and Genetic Control announce on a Dial-A-Program television service its decision to shorten the height of all humans to 4 ft.
 Joe reasons this so housing blocks will be able to accommodate twice as many people.
-Rutherford and Collins singled out "Get 'Em Out by Friday" as one of the early Genesis songs that suffered from Gabriel's dense lyrics which made the track busy and crowded.
-Collins reasoned this as a downfall to the band's typical method of song writing whereby a track recorded instrumentally with the vocals written and recorded afterwards.
-Nevertheless, Rutherford considered the lyrics to be among Gabriel's best.
+Rutherford and Collins singled out "Get 'Em Out by Friday" as one of the early Genesis songs that suffered from Genesis's dense music and practice of recording tracks without any vocals to start with, which made the track busy and crowded when the vocals were added, while Gabriel instead felt the problem was that his lyrics were "too wordy".
+Rutherford, however, considered the lyrics to be among Gabriel's best.
+Steve Hackett's brother John has claimed he wrote the guitar figure for the passage beginning "After all this time".